Mago281/VBA-Challenge/README.md

    -  the percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

-    Created a script that looped through all the stocks for one year and read/stored the following values from each row:

-    ticker symbol

-    total stock volume

-    columns 1 and 2 are populated with the values for the ticker: Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

-    the percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

 **2. Conditional Formatting**

   Used conditional formatting in Column J (yearly change) to highlight positive changes in green and negative changes in red.